SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

-   Try writing a function that calculates the average.
+   Write a function that calculates the average of its arguments.

 Functions can be nested.
 Nested functions have access to variables